eitangantz/FlightControl/README.md

   ]
 }

-to use the app download the exe file found here: out\FlightControlWeb.exe and make some jsons as above, the time should be relative to UTC.
+to use the app download all the code and then click on the exe file found here: out\FlightControlWeb.exe and make some jsons as above, the time should be relative to UTC.